yuriiormson/kwisatz_bug_tracker/README.md

 1.  **Start the Backend Server:**
     ```bash
     # Inside the server directory
-    npx nodemon src/index.ts
+    npm run dev
     ```
-    The server will start on `http://localhost:3000` (or the port defined in your `.env`).
+    The server will start on `http://localhost:3000`.

 2.  **Start the Frontend Development Server:**
     Open a new terminal window, navigate to the project root, and run: